osoyinas/gunpermit-api/README.md

 # gunpermit API

 RESTful API which serves tests and topics related with Spain's gun permit.
-All the information is collected from the official (Guardia Civil program)[https://www.guardiacivil.es/es/servicios/armasyexplosivo/controldearmas/autorizaci_armas/licencias_armas/].
+All the information is collected from the official [Guardia Civil program](https://www.guardiacivil.es/es/servicios/armasyexplosivo/controldearmas/autorizaci_armas/licencias_armas/).

 # Endpoints